WHO IS TAKING CARE OF THE CAREGIVER?

 300 x 300 x 160 cm

-“Who is Taking Care of the Caregiver?” is a performance piece that highlights the labor of caregiving, bringing both societal expectations and the emotional landscapes of the caregiver into focus.
+“Who is Taking Care of the Caregiver?” is a performance piece that highlights the labor of caregiving, drawing attention to both societal expectations and the emotional landscapes of the caregiver.
 During the performance, a list of around 300 responsibilities commonly expected of mothers is read aloud, cataloging tasks that range from the mundane to the emotionally burdensome.
-Simultaneously, assistants unravel fabric strings inscribed with reflective questions—expressions of love, frustration, exhaustion, and resilience.
-This dual narrative juxtaposes the external demands of caregiving with its internal toll, making visible the often-invisible labor that sustains families and societies.
+At the same time, assistants unravel fabric strings inscribed with reflective questions- expressions of love, frustration, exhaustion, and resilience.